 Included features: All excursions including barbecues ashore, and beer and wine with lunch and dinner.

 Why Go?
 While interisland Pacific Ocean passenger services do exist elsewhere, the overnight accommodations tend to be basic and few will offer a cruise circuit to multiple islands.
-For tropical climate lovers in search of paradise, the region comes as close as any to the ideal.
+For tropical climate lovers in search of paradise amidst South Sea people, the region comes as close as any to the ideal.
 For those islands without regular air service, the ship is a lifeline and its arrival is an important aspect of life.
-Isolation means that the local culture is far more traditional than in commercialized Tahiti.
+Isolation means that the local culture is far more traditional than in highly commercialized Tahiti.

 When to Go?
 The ship operates year-round.
 The best months are May to October, the driest and when the humidity is lowest.
 November to April is hot, humid and rainy with torrents falling in December and January, when rates are six times that in June to September.
 Actually, the daytime highs vary only a few degrees between the low to the mid-80s, and the nighttime lows from the high-60s to the mid-70s.
 All these averages are the norm, if there is such a thing today.